 Payments are often processed instantly, giving you immediate confirmation.
 This efficiency saves you valuable time and effort.

 Digital payment platforms simplify the entire bill payment process by connecting your bank account directly to the biller.
 This direct link, often powered by UPI, ensures that your payments are processed quickly and securely.
-You’ll find the setup process is quite user-friendly, allowing you to get started in minutes.
+You will find the setup process is quite user-friendly, allowing you to get started in minutes.

 The first step usually involves linking your bank account to the digital payment app.
 For UPI-enabled apps like BHIM, you simply register your bank account using your registered mobile number.